gunns2/coranova/README.md

 ### Data Preparation

-To compare polygenic scores across multiple population samples, create a list of data frames where each dataframe contains the data from a distinct population sample.
-Each dataframe should contain a column with the outcome variable and computed polygenic scores to be compared.
+To compare polygenic scores across multiple population samples, create a list of data frames where each data frame contains the data from a distinct population sample.
+Each data frame should contain a column with the outcome variable and computed polygenic scores to be compared.
 The names of the columns should be shared across population sample data frames.

 ## Example